 The coconut sauce is also easy to make.
-Cook the sauce with some sugar and salt to taste and a little rice flour (dilute with water) to slightly thicken it.
+Cook the sauce with some sugar and salt to taste and a little rice flour (diluted with water) to slightly thicken it.
 Once it starts to boil, remove it from the stove and allow it to cool.

 The other version I tried was with pulut hitam (black glutinous rice) which added more contrast, making it visually appealing.
 The sun-yellow hue of the nangka looked handsome against a lovely shade of burgundy from the pulut hitam.
 Maybe this is why pulut hitam is also known as purple sticky rice.
 I added some white pulut to soften the texture of the rice and obtain a lighter shade of colour.
 Having complementary colours on the plate is exciting and vibrant.
-Although the pulut hitam is not as soft as the white variety, it, however, had more body and bite.
+Although the pulut hitam is not as soft as the white variety, it, however, has more body and bite.
 Enjoying this offering with a thick santan sauce is truly satisfying.

 The next time I make this dish, I will top it with some freshly grated coconut that will add more texture and dimension to the dessert.
 Adding gula Melaka (palm sugar) will also increase the aroma of the santan gravy.
 I would only add a little gula Melaka to avoid overpowering the sweet fragrance of the nangka.